iraj-jelo/selectivedict/README.md

 ![demo4](https://user-images.githubusercontent.com/1775045/30350902-400cb876-9808-11e7-9d8e-e291f052eff9.png)

-# selectivedict fast and comfy dictionary you have ever seen
+# selectivedict the fastest and comfiest dictionary you have ever seen
 A firefox add-on which quickly translates words &amp; pharses in pages using google translator. after installing, press `<ctrl>` + `<alt>` + `t` to enable (also disable) magic in your browser.